Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 ```

-You must be tired running the same `shovill` job again but let's do it one last time:
+You must be tired running the same `shovill` job again but let's run it one last time with the *real* data.
+Notice the real read-set is about ten times the size of the fake set so this job will take longer to finish.

 ```
-shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir assembly_job_2  --force --cpus 10 --ram 4
+shovill --R1 real_R1.fq.gz --R2 real_R2.fq.gz --outdir assembly_job_3  --force --cpus 10 --ram 20 &
 ```

-Let's imagine again this is a 24h job.
-You want shut down your laptop and go home now right?
+This is job should take about XXX minutes.
+You want shut down your laptop and go back to your office now right?
 Well just press the key combination `CTRL + A` followed by `CTRL + D`.
-This will detach you from your screen (your 24 job remains running).
-Now go home and check on your 24h job the next morning by *re-attaching* your screen with:
+This will detach you from your screen (your job remains running).
+Now go back to your office and check on your job in 30 min or so by powering on your laptop, opening a new terminal window and *re-attaching* your screen with:

 ```
 screen -r